Tom and Huck: Plot

 At Muff’s trial, Tom decides that his friendship with Muff is more important than his oath with Huck and exposes the truth.
 Injun Joe unsuccessfully attempts to kill Tom before leaving Hannibal.
 The townspeople declare Tom as a hero for his bravery and plans to throw a festival to commemorate the occasion.
 Knowing that Injun Joe wants him dead, Tom decides not to attend.
 Huck later sneaks into Tom's bedroom one night, criticizing Tom for breaking their oath before leaving town again.

-The next day during the festival, a group of children, including Tom and his love interest Becky Thatcher, enter the caves, where Tom and Becky become lost.
-Meanwhile, the judge is alerted by the sheriff that Injun Joe ended up killing his partner.
+The next day during the festival, a group of children, including Tom and his love interest Becky Thatcher, enter McDougal's Cave, where Tom and Becky become lost.
+Meanwhile, the judge is alerted by the sheriff that Injun Joe ended up killing Emmett.
 Huck, who secretly attends the festival, overhears all this and goes after Tom.
-Tom and Becky eventually stumble upon Injun Joe in McDougal's Cave.
-He traps them, but Tom and Becky manage to escape.
-Tom and Becky later discover the spot where Injun Joe hid his treasure.
-Tom then finds an opening in the cave and asks Becky to get her father.
+Eventually Tom and Becky stumble upon Injun Joe in the cave.
+He traps them, but they manage to escape and later discover the spot where Injun Joe hid the treasure.
+Tom then finds an opening in the cave and asks Becky to go get her father.

 Injun Joe ultimately finds Tom and attempts to kill him before Huck suddenly shows up.
 After a brief struggle, Injun Joe easily overpowers Huck.
-Just as he is about to land a finishing blow, Tom quietly empties the contents from the treasure chest and threatens him by throwing the treasure chest over a chasm.
-He then tries to get the chest from Tom, only to fall into the chasm to his death.
-The boys reconcile as they claim Injun Joe's treasure and are declared heroes by the people.
+Just as he is about to land a finishing blow, Tom quietly empties the contents from the treasure chest and threatens him by throwing the chest over a chasm.
+Injun Joe tries to get the chest from Tom, only to fall into the chasm to his death.
+The boys reconcile as they claim the treasure and are declared heroes by the people.
 Tom is praised on the front page of the newspaper, and Widow Douglas adopts Huck.